Publish content to your screens directly from Microsoft TeamsLearn More

 A curated digital signage strategy can be a highly effective tool in bettering the student and staff experience.
 In our blog, we’ll walk you through setting up a digital signage display on your college campus, from choosing hardware and software to the apps, feeds and presentations you can use.

 When it comes to digital transformation, education has been lagging slightly behind their corporate counterparts.
-While this is largely in part due to funding issues.
-But there is a relatively simple – and affordable – way to enhance the student experience and digital transformation strategy: digital signage.
-(Check out what one of our educational customers has to say about us here).
+While this is largely in part due to funding issues, there is a relatively simple and affordable way for schools to enhance the student experience and digital transformation strategy on campus: digital signage.

 Digital signage is not solely reserved for the likes of digital menu boards and data dashboards.
 With an effective strategy, college campuses and other educational institutions can use digital signage for a variety of purposes, from broadcasting sporting fixtures to wayfinding.
 Think of it like your new favorite member of staff.